rtullydo/math350/_posts/2021-04-11-mathematical-software-week-3.md

 title: "Week 3"
 ---

-This week covers sums and products (in the sense of .
+This week covers sums and products, how Mathematica handles infinity, and an introduction to the graphics functionality.

 #### Lecture 5